Search

 Currently, Clarke coaches with the Connecticut FC ECNL program.
 Overall, Clarke’s teams have won 14 state championships, a USYSA Region I Championship and a USYSA National Championship.

-Clarke and his wife Kelly live in Glastonbury, Connecticut with their three daughters, Máire, Áine, and Bridget and their one son, Kevin.
-Maire graduated from Quinnipiac in June, Aine will head into her junior year at QU in 2022-23 and Bridget and Kevin will both be first-year students this fall.
+Clarke and his wife Kelly live in Glastonbury, Connecticut with their three daughters, Máire, Áine, and Bridget, and their one son, Kevin.
+Maire graduated from Quinnipiac in June of 2022, Aine graduated from QU in 2024, and Bridget and Kevin will both be seniors this fall.

 show more